informalsystems/hermes/guide/src/help.md

     Create objects (client, connection, or channel) on chains

 SUBCOMMANDS:
-    help       Get usage information
+    channel       Create a new channel between two chains using a pre-existing connection.
-    client     Create a new IBC client
+                      Alternatively, create a new client and a new connection underlying the new channel if a pre-existing connection is not provided client        Create a new IBC client
-    connection Create a new connection between two chains channel    Create a new channel between two chains
+    connection    Create a new connection between two chains help          Print this message or the help of the given subcommand(s)
 ```

 This can provide further specific guidance if we add additional parameters, e.g.,